Sad to see 'erstwhile colleague' too being sidelined: Jyotiraditya Scindia on Sachin Pilot

 "Sad to see my erstwhile colleague Sachin Pilot too, being sidelined and persecuted by Rajasthan Chief Minister Ashok Gehlot.
 Shows that talent and capability find little credence in the Congress," Scindia tweeted.

 Pilot arrived in Delhi on Sunday morning with some of his loyalist MLAs accusing chief minister Ashok Gehlot of sidelining attempts.
+He is said to have met Scindia, who had resigned from Congress in March leading to the fall of the Kamal Nath government in Madhya Pradesh and joined the BJP.

 In Pilot vs Gehlot feud, the letter that was the last straw